mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # Kinds of Centralization {#kinds}

-Centralization of the Internet is not uniform; it presents in a variety of ways, depending on its relationship to the function in question and underlying causes.
+Centralization on the Internet is not uniform; it presents in a variety of ways, depending on its relationship to the function in question and underlying causes.
 The subsections below suggest a classification system for Internet centralization.

 ## Proprietary Centralization {#direct}

 Creating of a protocol or application with a fixed role for a specific party is the most straightforward kind of centralization.
 Currently, many widely used messaging, videoconferencing, chat, and similar protocols operate in this fashion.

-While some argue that such protocols are simpler to design, more amenable to evolution, and more likely to meet user needs {{MOXIE}}, this approach most often reflects commercial goals -- in particular, a strong desire to capture the protocols' financial benefits by "locking in" users to a proprietary service.
+While some argue that such protocols are simpler to design, more amenable to evolution, and more likely to meet user needs {{MOXIE}}, proprietary centralization most often reflects commercial goals -- in particular, a strong desire to capture the protocols' financial benefits by "locking in" users to a proprietary service.

 Proprietary protocols and applications are not considered to be part of the Internet per se; instead, they are more properly characterized as being built on top of the Internet.
 As such, the Internet architecture and associated standards do not regulate them, beyond the constraints that the underlying protocols (e.g., TCP, IP, HTTP) impose.